margaretmf/margaretmf.github.io/poetry.md

 3 generations of Furr women.

 What blesses one blesses all,
-so the union can only bless everyone."
+so the union can only bless everyone.

 ## The Love, and The Goodness within vs. Society and Culture ##